cmpsc-203-s22/code-of-conduct/conduct.md

 - Students should be mindful of assignment due dates and work on them accordingly.
 - Students should not ask for extensions without good reason.
 - Students should not contact the professor within 24 hours of a deadline for an extension.
+- Students should not ask for an extension without privately discussing it with the professor.

 ### Communication